Cmorgan21/notenet/README.md

 #### Not Authenticated

-- **Notenet Text** The text provides a clear and concise reminder to the user what the application is called and allows the user to remember for future reference
+- **Notenet Text**: The text provides a clear and concise reminder to the user what the application is called and allows the user to remember for future reference
-- **Home:** Users can navigate to the "Home" section, where a intro to how to get started is displayed upon the user
+- **Home**: Users can navigate to the "Home" section, where an intro to how to get started is displayed upon the user
-- **Notes** When the user is not authenticated the user will be directed to the sign-in page.
+- **Notes**: When the user is not authenticated, the user will be directed to the sign-in page.
-- **Authentication:** the 'sign-in' page is displayed for the user to log in, but also the sign-up page is nested within the sign-in page for users to create an account.
+- **Authentication**: The 'sign-in' page is displayed for the user to log in, but also the sign-up page is nested within the sign-in page for users to create an account.

 #### Authenticated

 ![Notenet Logged in](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872169/Screenshot_2024-07-01_223546_hem8dz.png)

-- **Notes:** The user can start creating, editing and deleting notes.
+- **Notes**: The user can start creating, editing, and deleting notes.

-- **Profile:** The user view their image, username, and email and also change their username, password and profile picture.
+- **Profile**: The user can view their image, username, and email and also change their username, password, and profile picture.

-- **Authentication:** The authentication icons transform as well.
-This changes to then display logout and when this is pressed the user is logged out
+- **Authentication**: The authentication icons transform as well.
+This changes to then display logout, and when this is pressed, the user is logged out.

 ### Home Page

-- **Greeting Text** One feature within the home page is the greeting text that is a clear and concise.
+- **Greeting Text**: One feature within the home page is the greeting text that is clear and concise.
 This welcomes the user to the page.

 ![Home Page text](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872170/Screenshot_2024-07-01_223645_skfmst.png)

-- **Instructions** This feature includes images and numbers to give the user instructions on how to get started and images to follow the process for different kinds of users.
+- **Instructions**: This feature includes images and numbers to give the user instructions on how to get started and images to follow the process for different kinds of users.

 ![Home Page Instructions](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872170/Screenshot_2024-07-01_223645_skfmst.png)

-- **Animated Background** The animated background brings the home page to life and gives it less of a simplistic feel.
+- **Animated Background**: The animated background brings the home page to life and gives it less of a simplistic feel.

 ### Notes

-- **Notes** On this notes page the main feature is the notes that are displayed when a user creates notes.
-These will be stored in a list like fashion for users to scroll down and view all their notes.
+- **Notes**: On this notes page, the main feature is the notes that are displayed when a user creates notes.
+These will be stored in a list-like fashion for users to scroll down and view all their notes.

 ![Notes Page](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872169/Screenshot_2024-07-01_223929_ewmnyr.png)

-- **Most Recent at the top** This allows the most recent notes a user has created to be viewed first.
-This is more convinient for a user as it allows them to view their new created note
+- **Most Recent at the top**: This allows the most recent notes a user has created to be viewed first.
+This is more convenient for a user as it allows them to view their newly created note.

-- **No Notes found** The no notes found indicates to the user that no notes have been created as of yet.
-Furthermore this also gives a call to action on how to create your first note.
+- **No Notes found**: The no notes found indicates to the user that no notes have been created as of yet.
+Furthermore, this also gives a call to action on how to create your first note.

 ![No notes found](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872170/Screenshot_2024-07-01_223806_rcmkln.png)

-- **Create a note** Another feature of the note page is the adding note icon.
-This will display a form which will allow a user to create one and submit it.
+- **Create a note**: Another feature of the note page is the adding note icon.
+This will display a form that will allow a user to create one and submit it.
 This will contain the title and content.

 ![Create a note icon](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719600955/Screenshot_2024-06-28_195545_s87yro.png)

 ![Create a note form](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872169/Screenshot_2024-07-01_223952_hg8bqq.png)

-- **Edit Note** Another feature of the note page is editing icon within the Individual Note viewing page.
-This is accessed through the icon at the bottom right of the page
+- **Edit Note**: Another feature of the note page is the editing icon within the Individual Note viewing page.
+This is accessed through the icon at the bottom right of the page.

 ![Edit Note Icon](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873391/Screenshot_2024-07-01_233615_dh0rhr.png)

 ![Edit Note Form](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873391/Screenshot_2024-07-01_233304_dtqowe.png)

-- **Delete Note** A delete button is included on each note to give the user the ability to erase unwanted notes seemlessly and affectively
+- **Delete Note**: A delete button is included on each note to give the user the ability to erase unwanted notes seamlessly and effectively.

 ![Delete Note](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873080/Screenshot_2024-07-01_233026_ye8byl.png)

-- **View Note** Viewing the note allows you to view the full content of an individual note.
-This is accessed through another icon
+- **View Note**: Viewing the note allows you to view the full content of an individual note.
+This is accessed through another icon.

 ![View Note](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873077/Screenshot_2024-07-01_233021_dgouuc.png)